joone/fosscomics/content/posts/5. The Beginning of Software Engineering/index.md

 Dennis Ritchie, who helped create Unix and the C programming language, studied physics and applied mathematics at university.

-[Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_\(software_engineer\))participated in the Apollo 11 mission in the 1960s and developed the lunar landing software.
-Notably she observed that software development was not taken as seriously as engineering and was not even considered a science.
+According to the story of [Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_\(software_engineer\)), who participated in the Apollo 11 mission in the 1960s and developed the lunar lander software, software development was not taken seriously as engineering and was not even considered a science.

 After studying mathematics in university, she began working as a programmer at MIT to support her husband’s Ph.D.
 At that time, without any proper software development training, she joined in the development of a program to predict the weather.